Meltanki/xxe-lesson/README.md

 ```
 <title>&xxe;</title>
 ```
 In the running application, upload the 'attack.xml' file and click the 'Process XML' button.
-You should see the contents of the 'secrets.txt' file show in the list in the bottom of the screen.
+You should see the contents of the 'secrets.txt' file display in the list in the bottom of the screen.
 The 'secrets.txt' file is an example filled with dummy data.
-This example is meant to show that the contents of any file on they system can be dumped to the screen.
+This example is meant to show that the contents of any file from the system can be dumped to the screen.

 ## Mitigation
 In order to help mitigate XXE injection the XML processor should be configured to use a local static DTD and disallow any declared DTD in the XML document.
 In our specific application, we use the ```lxml``` library to parse XML.
 This library allows the addition of external entities, but other libraries (such as ```etree``` or ```minidom```) will raise a ParseException with external entities.
 Please review the the Python official documentation for further information on XML Processing Modules (https://docs.python.org/3/library/xml.html#the-defusedxml-and-defusedexpat-packages)